 Potential Need for a Distribution After Five Years – One of the perks of Roth accounts is that you can take out the funds that are contributed or converted after five years without paying tax or the early withdrawal penalty (even if you aren’t 59 1/2).
 For Roth conversions, the amount you convert can be distributed from the Roth account five years after the tax year in which you converted.
 The five-year clock starts to tick on January 1st of the tax year in which you convert, regardless of when you convert within the year.
 So, if you converted your traditional IRA to a Roth IRA in November 2017, then you could take a distribution of the amounts converted without paying tax or penalty on January 2nd, 2022.
 If you try to access funds in your traditional IRA or 401(k) before you are 59 1/2, then you will pay tax and a 10% early withdrawal penalty even if the amounts you distribute are only the contributions you put in, not the investment gains.
 Clearly, the Roth account is much more accessible in the event you need personal funds.
 Keep in mind, you don’t get this perk immediately: You have to wait 5 years from the tax year in which you converted before you can take out the converted amount tax and penalty free.

 One final thought to consider when converting to a Roth IRA: The IRS allows you to undo the conversion if you later decide that it was a bad idea (e.g. you can’t pay the taxes and don’t want a payment plan with the IRS).
-What happens is the converted funds go back to traditional account, and the converted amount is removed from your taxable income.
-This process is known a Roth Re-Characterization, and you can learn more about it in my prior article here.
+What happens is the converted funds go back to the traditional account, and the converted amount is removed from your taxable income.
+This process is known as a Roth Re-Characterization, and you can learn more about it in my prior article here.

 You have until April 18th, 2017 to make 2016 IRA contributions for Roth and Traditional IRAs.
 If you’re self-employed and are using a SEP, your deadline is determined by your company’s tax filing deadline (e.g. s-corp, partnership, or sole prop).
 So, if you were an s-corp or partnership in 2016, then your filing deadline was March 15th, 2017.
 II you are a sole prop, then the deadline is April 18th, 2017.
 If you extended your company return, that extension will also apply to your SEP IRA contributions.
 The table below breaks down the deadlines and extension options for Traditional, Roth and SEP IRAs.